Andy Thomas: Spaceflights

 STS-102 Discovery (8–21 March 2001) was the eighth Shuttle mission to visit the International Space Station and Thomas's third flight.
-Mission accomplishments included the delivery of the Expedition 2 crew and logistics resupply with the Leonardo Multi-Purpose Logistics Module, and then return to earth of the Expedition 1 crew.
+Mission accomplishments included the delivery of the Expedition 2 crew and logistics resupply with the Leonardo Multi-Purpose Logistics Module, and then the return to Earth of the Expedition 1 crew.
 During the mission, Thomas performed an EVA of 6.5 hours to install components to the outside of the space station.
-Mission duration was 307 hours and 49 minutes.
+The mission duration was 307 hours and 49 minutes.